 It may be the bleakest book.

-Thirty-seven years late, 1984 has been moved to the non-fiction section.
-It seems our oligarchs misread the book within the book,as a handbook.
-I must acknowledge that the hysteria of the two-minutes hate directed at Goldstein has been fully realized in Trump Derangement Syndrome.
-Our Alexa and Siri have friendlier voices than Winston Smith’s telescreen announcer, but the destruction of our privacy is perhaps even more complete.
+Thirty-six years late, 1984 has been moved to the non-fiction section.
+It seems our oligarchs misread the book within the book, The Theory and Practice of Oligarchical Collectivism, as a handbook.
+The hysteria of the two-minutes hate directed at Goldstein has been fully realized in Trump Derangement Syndrome.
+Our Alexa and Siri have friendlier voices than Winston Smith’s telescreen announcer, but the destruction of our privacy is perhaps even more complete since we carry the telescreen with us everywhere we go.
 Orwell was spot on about the endless wars being used primarily to waste natural resources and human labor, so as to keep the proles down, even in the face of technological progress.
 Many things have come to pass.
 There are differences, though.
-Our idiotic villains—whom so many readers love to hate—Gates, Bezos, Zuckerberg, Fauci, Trump, Biden, Trudeau, Johnson, Schwab and etc. etc. are so much better drawn figures than Orwell’s.
-You can’t make this stuff up.
-Our real life 1984 is so ridiculously horrid, it’s almost funny.
-With the exception of the little Jewish baby blown to smithereens as his mother does what mothers do, to the end, no matter what, and no matter how futile, and Winston’s tender and painful memory of his sister’s death, which he hastened, Orwell doesn’t murder children for his readers, not like the authors of our real life dystopia.
-You have to kill children on screen to really make people suffer so much that they disconnect from reality.
+Our idiotic supervillains—whom so many readers love to hate—tyrannical technocrats, Gates, Bezos, and Zuckerberg, Fauci, Biden, Schwab and, of course, Time-Traveling Trump (who somehow used warp-speed to “cut the red tape” and overcome the need for long-term vaccine studies), are so much more colorfully drawn figures than Orwell’s villain.

 If I were to rewrite Orwell’s dystopian classic, I should like to imagine that the proles are not such useless eaters after all.
-They, we all, are warm, feeling, creatively-intelligent humans whose children are being abused and murdered for the greater good.
-Any minute now, the better half of proles will have found this out.
+They, we all, are human beings who are cognizant of the fact that children are being abused and some even murdered for the “greater good.”
+Any minute now, the better half of proles will have found this out and they, we, will reboot Nuremberg.
 Orwell was just too much of an elite himself to really understand how the ordinary laundry woman singing in the courtyard could have the wherewithal to save her children, her neighbors’ children and even the civil servant who looked down upon her.
 Orwell couldn’t shake off his classism.
 An American, such as myself, has no trouble imagining ill-born masses rising to set things right.
 I think I may have to write Covid-1984, and I look forward to the musical version of it on Broadway, the actual Broadway that is.